Legoless/DRCameraView/README.md

 It includes fully custom camera interface which can be additionally customised by several properties.

-Or setup your own camera interface with either a view from Storyboard or in code.
+Or setup your own camera interface with either a view from Storyboard or in code and use all camera functionalities.

 Usage
 ============